One-third of Oregon's energy use comes from transportation: personal cars, fleets, shipments, and more.

 In ODOE's

-2020 Biennial Energy Report, data show that the transportation sector accounts for the largest share of energy used in Oregon, at about 31 percent and 54 percent of expenditures due to higher per-unit cost of
+Biennial Energy Report, data show that the transportation sector accounts for the largest share of energy used in Oregon and nearly half the expenditures due to higher per-unit cost of

 transportation fuels.